ct6502/apple2ts-app/README.md

 # Apple2TS App

-An Electron desktop application wrapper for the Apple2TS progressive web app, providing a native desktop experience for the Apple II emulator.
+An Electron desktop application for the Apple2TS progressive web app, providing a native desktop experience for the Apple II emulator.

 ## About